-Large, K.; O'Driscoll, R.L.; Datta, S. (2021).
-Review and summary of the time series of input data available for the assessment of southern blue whiting (Micromesistius australis) stocks up to and including the 2020 season.
+Holmes, S.J.; Bian, R.; Doonan, I.J.
+(2023).
+Review and summary of the time series of input data available for the assessment of southern blue whiting (Micromesistius australis) stocks up to and including the 2022 season.

-New Zealand Fisheries Assessment Report 2021/40.
-73 p.
+New Zealand Fisheries Assessment Report 2023/63.
+75 p.

-This document updates and summarises the observational and research data for southern blue whiting (SBW) over recent decades.
-These data include the time series of relative abundance from acoustic surveys for three of the four main stocks (both from the wide-area R.V.
+This document updates and summarises the observational and research data for New Zealand southern blue whiting (Micromesistius australis) (SBW) fisheries.
+These data include: (1) the time series of relative abundance from acoustic surveys for three of the four main stocks (both from the wide-area R.V.
 Tangaroa surveys and the local aggregation surveys), as well as for the single survey of the Auckland Islands Shelf that was carried out in 1995 using R.V.
-Tangaroa; CPUE indices for Bounty Plateau and Campbell Island Rise; and trawl survey indices for the Auckland Islands Shelf, Campbell Island Rise, and Pukaki Rise, as well as updated time series of length-at-age and catch-at-age from observer sampling of commercial catch.
+Tangaroa; (2) commercial fishery catchper-unit-effort (CPUE) indices for Bounty Plateau and Campbell Island Rise; (3) trawl survey indices for the Auckland Islands Shelf, Campbell Island Rise, and Pukaki Rise; and (4) updated time series of length-at-age and catch-at-age from observer sampling of commercial catch.

 The main source of information on SBW stock size remains the acoustic indices from wide-area surveys on the Campbell Island Rise and local aggregations surveys on the Bounty Plateau.
-The 2016 and 2019 acoustic biomass estimates from the Campbell Island Rise were (respectively) the second and fourth highest on record.
-There has been very large inter-snapshot and inter-annual variability in the aggregation-based acoustic index from the Bounty Plateau making it difficult to use for assessment and management purposes, and no acoustic estimates are available from the past three years (2018-20).
+The 2016, 2019, and 2022 acoustic biomass estimates from the Campbell Island Rise were (respectively) the third, fifth, and second highest on record (of 14 surveys since 1993).
+There has been large inter-annual variability in the aggregation-based acoustic index from the Bounty Plateau making it difficult to use for assessment and management purposes, and no acoustic estimates are available from the past five years (2018-22).
 Aggregation surveys for SBW on the Pukaki Rise have so far been largely unsuccessful with high variability between snapshots and years.

-Estimates of SBW abundance from the sub-Antarctic trawl surveys on the Auckland Islands Shelf, Campbell Island Rise, and Pukaki Rise since 1991 have high inter-annual variability and moderate to high coefficients of variation (CVs).
-Despite this high variability, the trawl surveys may have some utility in monitoring relative abundance.
-The time series on the Auckland Islands Shelf suggests an almost 10-fold increase in average abundance between the early part of the series (1991-2004) and the later part (2005-2020).
-The trawl survey biomass estimates for the Campbell Island Rise in 2016 and 2020 were relatively high and are consistent with the high acoustic estimates recorded in 2016 and 2019.
-Trawl survey biomass estimates for the Pukaki Rise have fluctuated since peaking in 2009, but estimates from the three most recent trawl surveys in 2016, 2018, and 2020 were amongst the highest in the time series.
+Estimates of SBW abundance from the sub-Antarctic trawl surveys on the Auckland Islands Shelf, Campbell Island Rise, and Pukaki Rise since 1991 have high inter-annual variability and moderate to high CVs.
+Despite this high variability, the trawl surveys may have some utility for monitoring relative abundance.
+The time series on the Auckland Islands Shelf suggests an almost 10-fold increase in average abundance between the early part of the series (1991-2004) and the later part (2005-22), although the estimate for 2022 was the lowest since 2008.
+The trawl survey biomass estimates for the Campbell Island Rise in 2016, 2020, and 2022 were relatively high, consistent with the high acoustic estimates recorded in 2016, 2019, and 2022.
+Trawl survey biomass estimates for the Pukaki Rise have fluctuated since peaking in 2009, but estimates from the four most recent trawl surveys in 2016, 2018, 2020, and 2022 were amongst the highest in the time series.